Waupaca, Wisconsin, United States of America: What to pack, what to wear, and when to go [2023]

 Waterproof snow boots

-In addition to day-to-day footwear, you should bring snow boots.
-For visiting Waupaca, a great option is these boots:
+In addition to standard shoes, you should bring snow boots.
+For visiting Waupaca, we suggest these boots:

 Waterproof jacket that can be used in snow